MedSAE: Dissecting MedCLIP Representations with Sparse Autoencoders: Background and related work

 \subsection{Sparse Autoencoders}

-Mechanistic interpretability aims to decompose deep learning models into human-understandable components by analyzing their model activations.
-This includes labeling circuits and neurons using feature visualization techniques, as well as quantifying concept activations and directions within the latent space \cite{bereska2024mechanistic}.
-However, these efforts face challenges due to polysemantic neurons, namely neurons that respond to multiple, unrelated concepts \cite{elhage2021mathematical}.
-SAEs learn to reconstruct inputs using a sparse set of features in a higher-dimensional space, \textit{potentially disentangling superposed features} \cite{bereska2024mechanistic}.
-A standard single-layer ReLU SAE operates on $d$-dimensional activation vectors.
+Sparse autoencoders (SAEs) have recently emerged as a practical tool to address superposition by learning overcomplete, sparse representations that disentangle superposed features into a larger set of latent directions.
+By mapping dense activations to sparse, approximately monosemantic latent units, SAEs provide a concrete mechanism for recovering linear feature directions consistent with the linear representation hypothesis, while offering a tractable interface for mechanistic analysis and causal manipulation of neural networks.

+A single-layer ReLU SAE operates on $d$-dimensional activation vectors.
 Let $\mathbf{x} \in \mathbb{R}^d$ denote the input activation vector and $m$ be the SAE latent dimension, typically set to $d$ multiplied by a positive expansion factor.
-The encoder and decoder are defined as~\cite{bricken2023monosemanticity}:
+The encoder and decoder are defined as:

 where $\mathbf{W}_{enc} \in \mathbb{R}^{m \times d}$ and $\mathbf{W}_{dec} \in \mathbb{R}^{d \times m}$ are the encoder and decoder weight matrices respectively, and $\mathbf{b}_{pre} \in \mathbb{R}^d$ and $\mathbf{b}_{enc} \in \mathbb{R}^m$ are learnable bias terms.